 What we are doing

-- Gathering information about the current Pine Island Water Reclamation Facility (which treats the waste of 2,236 customers, most of them from Matlacha and Pine Island Center) and exploring the possibilities of expanding this facility to serve all of Pine Island.
+- Gathered information about the current Pine Island Water Reclamation Facility (which treats the waste of 2,236 customers, most of them from Matlacha and Pine Island Center) and exploring the possibilities of expanding this facility to serve all of Pine Island.

 What Can You Do?